Australothis volatilis: Host plants

 The larvae of this species feed on Vittadinia species.
 The natural host of A. volatilis appears to be the white fuzzweed herb Vittadinia australis.
 This plant is also endemic to New Zealand and is itself in need of conservation.
-The caterpillars of A. volatilis feed on the flowerheads, leaves and developing seeds of the plant.
+The caterpillars of A. volatilis feed on the flower heads, leaves and developing seeds of the plant.
 Larvae have also been seen feeding on the exotic species Vittadinia gracilis but it is unknown whether this plant provides the necessary nutrients to the larvae to ensure their successful maturation.

 Conservation status

-This moth is classified under the New Zealand Threat Classification system as being Nationally Critical.
+In 2015 this moth was classified under the New Zealand Threat Classification system as being "Nationally Critical".
+In 2025 this species was again classified as "Nationally Critical" with the report stating that urgent surveys were required to discover whether viable populations could be located.